Trauma-informed approaches to community building

 Strategies with this rating are recommended by credible, impartial experts but have limited research documenting effects; further research, often with stronger designs, is needed to confirm effects.

-Trauma-informed approaches to community building use a comprehensive, multi-stakeholder, and multilevel approach to support and strengthen traumatized and distressed residents and communities and address the effects of unresolved community trauma such as historical community disinvestment, poverty, inadequate and insufficient housing, violence, social isolation, and structural racism.
-Trauma-informed community building includes a comprehensive set of individual-, interpersonal-, community-, and system-level efforts; for example, community building activities (e.g., gardening, group exercises, and community art projects), housing development, leadership training, supports for low income and public housing residents, and mixed-income culture building opportunities1, 2.
+Trauma-informed approaches to community building use a comprehensive, multi-stakeholder, and multilevel approach to support and strengthen residents and communities who have experienced trauma and distress and address the effects of unresolved community trauma such as historical community disinvestment, poverty, inadequate and insufficient housing, violence, social isolation, and structural racism.
+Trauma-informed community building includes a comprehensive set of individual-, interpersonal-, community-, and system-level efforts; for example, community building activities (e.g., gardening, group exercises, and community art projects), housing development, leadership training, supports for residents with low incomes, and mixed-income culture building opportunities1, 2.

 What could this strategy improve?